Obr00007576/ML_semester/README.md

 My work is to deal with the dataset: SPECT

-Attributs infomation about SPECT dataset:
+Attributes infomation about SPECT dataset:
 ```
 Attribute Information:
    1. OVERALL_DIAGNOSIS: 0,1 (class attribute, binary)